 On the English side, a student must be capable of expressing himself/herself in a relatively sophisticated way both orally and in written expression.
 Only exceptionally would a student who has been through a classic French education with no experience of having lived in an English speaking country or with no experience of English spoken at home, be qualified to enter this program at this level.

-In 1ère and Terminale all students follow exactly the same program no matter which group they are in, in preparation for the baccalaureate examination.
+In 1ère and Terminale, there are nine groups preparing for the baccalaureate examination.
 English classes meet five hours per week and history/geography in English meet three hours per week.

 Please refer to the CIV web site to make an application for the Lycée.